OfficeDev/office-scripts-docs/docs/resources/samples/move-rows-across-tables.md

   // Get the table objects.
   let targetTable = workbook.getTable(TargetTableName);
   let sourceTable = workbook.getTable(SourceTableName);
-  // If you don't know the table names, you can fetch first table on a given worksheet name.
+  // If you don't know the table names, you can instead use the following code to fetch the first table on a given worksheet name.
   // let targetTable = workbook.getWorksheet('Sheet1').getTables()[0];
   // let sourceTable = workbook.getWorksheet('Sheet2').getTables()[0];